userElaina/console-music-player/README.md

 `add %d` *n*

-Adds the *n*th file to the playlist from the list of files (output from the previous output file list command).
+Add the *n*th file to the playlist from the list of files (show from the previous show file list command).

 `add %d:%d` *l*,*r*

-Adds the [l:r] files to the playlist from the list of files (output from the previous output file list command).
+Add the [l:r] files to the playlist from the list of files (show from the previous show file list command).

 *l* and *r* can be defaulted,
 you can see **Python** syntax for meaning.